crafting-demo/provisioner-aws-ec2-windows/.sandbox/provision/tf-lifecycle/readme.md

 # Lifecycle based Terraform solution

-Unlike the built-in Terraform resource provider, this solution leverages Sandbox's lifecycle handlers and Terraform to provision the Windows resources in Amazon EC2.
+This solution leverages Sandbox's Terraform resource to provision the Windows resources in Amazon EC2.

 This solution consists of two major resources:
 - EC2 instance (Windows VM)